AttorneyOnline/docs/AO Documentation/docs/authoring/Common Errors.md

 ### I got an error pop-up saying either the app didn't start correctly (0xc000007b) or MSVCP140_1.dll is missing!

 This one, thankfully for you, is pretty simple.
-The tl;dr here is that your computer's complaining about not having some files that didn't come with AO (as we would've hoped by now that your probably-massive Steam library beat you to the install first).
+The tl;dr here is that your computer's complaining about not having some files that didn't come with AO (as we would've hoped by now that your probably-massive Steam/GoG/Epic library beat us to the install first).

 Just download and install [this](https://aka.ms/vs/16/release/vc_redist.x86.exe), and it'll be up and running!